You’ve got mold in your attic caused by poor insulation and moisture issues.

 Attics are a perfect breeding ground for mold, especially those attics with insufficient insulation and inadequate ventilation.

 Moisture build-up is common in cooler climates.
 Up to 40 percent of all heat loss in a house is lost through the roof.
-When heat rises into the attic it creates a temperature difference from the outside air.
+When the heat rises into the attic it creates a temperature difference from the outside air.
 With this temperature difference, condensation forms on the roof deck and this is a molds food source.

 It’s extremely important that homeowners check their attics on a regular basis, to make sure their insulation is still working for them and their ventilation is still removing that warm air.